Eczema types: Atopic dermatitis diagnosis and treatment

 When did the symptoms begin?

-Where do the rashes appear on your (your child’s) skin?
+Where do signs, such as rashes or dryness and itch, appear on your (your child's) skin?

 Having the answers to these questions provides your dermatologist with important information.
-Eczema tends to wax and wane, so your skin may not be at its worst when you see your dermatologist.
+Atopic dermatitis tends to wax and wane, so your skin may not be at its worst when you see your dermatologist, and that’s okay.

 A skin exam along with information about your health and symptoms may be all your dermatologist needs to give you a diagnosis.
-Sometimes, a skin biopsy is needed to make sure you have eczema.
+Sometimes, a skin biopsy is required to make sure you have atopic dermatitis.

 A skin biopsy can also help your dermatologist select the best treatment.